Hotwrist/VirtSpy/README.md

 # VirtSpy
-A lightweight C library for detecting virtual machine environments and retrieving hypervisor vendor information using &lt;cpui.h> and inline assembly with the CPUID instruction.
+A lightweight C library for detecting virtual machine environments and retrieving hypervisor vendor information using &lt;cpuid.h> and inline assembly with the CPUID instruction.

-# VM Detection Library Documentation
+# VirtSpy Library Documentation

 ## Table of Contents
 1. [Introduction](#introduction)